What is a Deal Team?

 An attorney will often also be an existing member of the business owner’s advisory group.
 The role of the attorney as a member of the deal team is to ensure that the legal records of the company are in perfect order for the transaction.
 Attorneys offer legal advice, as well as advice on tax matters in the transaction.

 Employing a proficient deal lawyer who is conversant with financial and M&A transactions is important.
 In cases where the existing attorney lacks applicable experience, supplementary legal professionals can be sourced from another firm.

 Other Members of the Advisory Team

 Depending on circumstances of the deal, other advisory team members can be included in the deal team.
 For instance, consultants may be needed to provide advice for specific deal issues such as financing matters, real estate matters, and environmental situations.

 For an ownership transaction to be completed successfully, an experienced deal team with varied skills and a cooperative work ethic is important.
-The advisory team members may include, but not limited, to an investment banker, an accountant, an attorney, and a wealth manager.
-It is essential that the owner of the business is comfortable with all the deal team members and that the individual roles and responsibilities of the team members are communicated clearly and understood.
+The advisory team members may include an investment banker, an accountant, an attorney, and a wealth manager.
+It is essential that the owner of the business is comfortable with all the deal team members and that their individual roles and responsibilities are understood and communicated clearly.

-The expertise of the deal team will largely influence the preparation, execution, and success of the transaction.
-For such a reason, a business owner needs to build a strong deal team before starting an ownership transition transaction.
+The expertise of the deal team will significantly influence the preparation, execution, and success of the transaction.
+Therefore, a business owner needs to build a strong deal team before starting an ownership transition transaction.